gavinlyonsrepo/TM1638plus/README.md

 An Arduino library to display data on a 8-digit TM1638 seven segment module's.
-This library supports all 3 of the known models on market. see Model type section below
+This library supports all 3 of the known models on market. see Model type section below As of version 2.1.0 the library also supports TM1637 seven segment module's.
 * Main Author: Gavin Lyons.

 ## Installation